dlccyes/imgur-migrate/README.md

 # Imgur Migrate

+According to Imgur's recent announcement, some images will be deleted from their platform after May 15, 2023.

-Find all Imgur links in the markdown files under your directory, download them, and replace your Imgur links with wikilinks to local images.
+To avoid losing your images, you can use this tool to replace all Imgur links in your Markdown files with local images.

 ## What it does

+This tool will find all Imgur links in the markdown files under your directory, download them, and replace your Imgur links with interal links to local images.

 Suppose you have 1 Imgur lank in `README.md` and 2 in `docs/System Design.md`: